ThallyssonKlein/rock-paper-scissors-game/README.md

 # Doing a movement

 You need to be authenticated.
 You need to be the owner of the game.
-You need to inform one of the following values: ROCK, PAPER, SCISSORS
+You need to inform one of the following values: ROCK, PAPER, SCISSORS.
+You need to get the server movement before.

 ![capture4](docs/capture4.png)